Ace098/AWSs3bucketsecurity/README.md

-Acknowledgementofmy work would be greatly appreciated on your website or bug bounty reward.
+Acknowledgement of my work would be greatly appreciated on your website or bug bounty reward.